 The Data Quality Objectives (DQOs) process is a planning tool that can save financial resources.
 Good planning streamlines the study process and increases the likelihood of efficiently collecting appropriate and useful data.
 DQOs invest time and money in the planning stages to ensure that the final product satisfies the needs of data users.
-It focuses data collection activities to address only the most critical questions.
+The process identifies data collection activities that address the most critical questions.
 The DQO process consists of two major activities: